 - Describe any hidden talents you might have and how you are willing to contribute in running an artist-run space, not more than 500 words (check Voluntary work section below for more details!).

 The Gabriel Caruana Foundation will be providing the selected artists with a space measuring approximately 1.8 meters by 2.4 meters (lenght x height) at The Mill free of charge for a maximum of two to three weeks during 2021.

 The artist or artist group/collective will have one or two on site and online meetings with the Curator and Programme Manager of the Gabriel Caruana Foundation at The Mill.

 The team, GCF staff and volunteers, will help in the setting up and dismantling of the exhibition.
 Subject to prior discussions, the Foundation will make available any equipment or tools at its discretion to facilitate the setting up/dismantling and showcasing of the work during the exhibition period.

-3 social media posts will be dedicated to the selected artist.
+2 to 3 social media posts will be dedicated to the selected artist.

 A press release and GCF Bulletin will feature the selected artist or artist group/collective and the work.

 Appropriate media coverage which may include online, printed and TV.